 Duncan Whitley (b.
 1974) is a visual artist and sound recordist, working at the intersections of contemporary visual and sound art, socially-engaged practice and experimental ethnography.
 He works primarily through self-initiated projects, commissions and residencies to produce sound and moving image work, site-specific projects and multi-media archives.

-Beyond his own creative practice Duncan works as a freelance sound recordist, editor and sound designer.
-He also delivers creative sound workshops for adults and young people.
+Alongside his artistic practice Duncan works as a freelance sound recordist, editor and sound designer.

 Get in touch: